LearnOnDemandSystems/docs/lod/scripting/Python-3.9.4.md

 ### Lab Variables

 Lab variables are always string name/value pairs.
-Variable values are scoped to the lab instances and become avaialble within the lab instructions as well as subsequent script executions.
+Variable values are scoped to the lab instances and become available within the lab instructions as well as subsequent script executions.

 ```Python
 setLabVariable("myVariable1", "This was set by Python in the cloud!");